 \subsection{Pipeline Approach}

-In this section we apply the \approach{} framework in the aforementioned pipeline setting.
+In this section we apply the \sr{} framework in the aforementioned pipeline setting.
 Concretely, this means that the selector and ranker are trained independently of each other.
-For sentence selection, we consider multiple approaches from simple term matching to rather complex auto-regressive language models: \begin{enumerate} \item \textbf{Term-matching based selectors}: We use tf-idf scores between the query $q$ and sentences $s_i$ to determine the best sentences. \item \textbf{Embedding based selectors}: We use semantic similarity scores between the query $q$ and sentences $s_i$ to determine the best sentences.
-Both the query and sentence are represented as average over the constituent word embeddings. \item \textbf{Neural non-contextual selectors}: We build a neural network to define a distribution over the sentences $s_i$. \item \textbf{Contextual selectors}: We use BERT to define a distribution over the sentences $s_i$. \end{enumerate}

-Term and embedding based selections are non-parameterized in nature.
-However, some of the selectors (neural and contextualized models) are parameterized and need to be trained.
-We follow a transfer learning approach and use the MS MARCO passage re-ranking dataset \cite{nguyen2016ms} to train each selector on a passage ranking task.
+For sentence selection, we consider multiple approaches from simple term matching to rather complex auto-regressive language models: \begin{enumerate} \item \textbf{Term-matching-based selectors}: We use tf-idf scores between the query $q$ and sentences $s_i$ to determine the best sentences. \item \textbf{Embedding-based selectors}: We use semantic similarity scores between the query $q$ and sentences $s_i$ to determine the best sentences.
+Both the query and sentence are represented as average over the constituent word embeddings. \item \textbf{Neural non-contextual selectors}: We build a neural network to define a distribution over the sentences $s_i$. \item \textbf{Contextual selectors}: We use BERT to define a distribution over the sentences $s_i$. \end{enumerate} Term- and embedding-based selectors are non-parameterized.
+As the other selectors (neural and contextualized models) are parameterized and need to be trained, we follow a transfer learning approach and use the MS MARCO passage re-ranking dataset~\cite{nguyen2016ms} to train each selector on a passage ranking task.
 Specifically, the models learn to predict a relevance score given a query and a passage (or sentence).
 This task in itself is very similar to document summarization, supported by the fact that the passages in this particular dataset were created by splitting documents.

-To ensure a fair comparison with other approaches, we do not consider summarized documents in the training phase of the ranker.
+We do not consider summarized documents in the training phase of the ranker.
 During inference, the pipeline approach may be described as follows: The selector is applied to the query and document, outputting a score for each sentence in the document.
-Along with the query, the $k$ highest scoring sentences then form the input to the ranker, maintaining their original order in the source document.
+Along with the query, the $k$ highest scoring sentences then form the input to the ranker, maintaining their original order as in the source document.
 The ranker outputs the final score $\hat{y}$ that is used to rank the document.